 Tales of Love

-Perhaps the most obvious pattern in her legends are the stories about her falling in love with a mortal man that goes all the way back to the myths of Diyan Masalanta.
+The most obvious pattern in her legends is the stories about her falling in love with a mortal man that goes all the way back to the myths of Diyan Masalanta.

 The Spurned Lover